-Alexandr Kuznetsov‘s roles, during 2019, have included Escamillo for NOVOSIBIRSK STATE OPERA & BALLET THEATRE, while at the MIKHAILOVSKY OPERA he continues his perrformances of Renato, Tomsky, Germont, Tonio and in the title role of THE FLYING DUTCHMAN as well as appearing as Boris in Krenikov’s INTO THE STORM for the BOLSHOI TOVSTOGONOV THEATRE and singing the role of Peter in PETER & FEVRONIA at the ALEKSANDRINSKY THEATRE in St. Petersburg.
+Alexandr Kuznetsov‘s roles, during 2019, included Escamillo for NOVOSIBIRSK STATE OPERA & BALLET THEATRE, while at the MIKHAILOVSKY OPERA he continued his perrformances of Renato, Tomsky, Germont, Tonio and in the title role of THE FLYING DUTCHMAN as well as appearing as Boris in Krenikov’s INTO THE STORM for the BOLSHOI TOVSTOGONOV THEATRE and singing the role of Peter in PETER & FEVRONIA at the ALEKSANDRINSKY THEATRE in St. Petersburg.

 © Weaver Artist Management 2020